The Evolution of NHL Goalie Masks: From Jacques Plante to Modern Birdcage Style

-NHL goaltenders owe a debt of gratitude to Jacques Plante for the invention of goalie masks.
+NHL goaltenders owe a debt of gratitude to Jacques Plante for inventing a goalie mask.

 goalie masks jacques plante